On optimal cloning and incompatibility: Quantifying Incompatibility via symmetric QCMs

 \section{Quantifying Incompatibility via symmetric QCMs}

 Symmetric QCMs provide an operational approach to quantify the mutual incompatibility of a set of quantum observables, based on how well the corresponding eigenstates can be cloned.
 Specifically, given a set of $N$ observables $\cX = \{ X^1,\ldots,X^N \}$ on a $d$-dimensional Hilbert space, we define a measure of incompatibility in terms of the optimal cloning fidelity obtained using a symmetric QCM for a uniform mixture of their eigenstates.
-Formally, we define the eigenstate ensemble $\cS$ corresponding to a set of observables $\cX$, as follows.
+Note that, in what follows, we assume the canonical association of a set of physical observables with a set of Hermitian operators on the space.
+Furthermore, we assume a set of nondegenarate Hermitian operators so that the ensemble $\cS$ essentially comprises rank-one projection operators.
+In Sec.~\ref{sec:general}, we indicate as to how the measure defined here can be generalized beyond the case of nondegenrate Hermitian operators.